Back to Blogs

 Additionally, it is recommended to keep a record of the debugging process and any changes made to the model, as this information can be valuable for future improvement or debugging efforts.
 This information can also help other team members understand the reasoning behind changes made to the model, which can be especially important in larger organizations.

 In conclusion, once a computer vision model has been debugged, it is crucial to deploy it for production use.
-Once in production, you need to continuously monitor its performance, keep records of changes and the debugging process, and consider the model's sustainability and scalability.
+Once in production, you must continuously monitor its performance, keep records of changes and debugging processes, and consider the model's sustainability and scalability.
 These steps will help ensure that the model continues to perform effectively and remains up-to-date and relevant.

 Want to get started with debugging your model in Encord Active?